 These are all affordable, easy to find, help open the airways and soothe the throat.
 I drink them daily.

 Everyone’s asthma is different, and of course we all have different tastes.
-I suggest you try all of the teas below and see what works best.
+I suggest you try all of the teas below and see what works best for you.
 I think you’ll find that tea is good for your asthma, good for your body, and good for your mental and emotional health, too.

 How Does Tea Help Asthma?